Sunday, October 3, 2021

 There are two tracks on the original soundtrack by Flash Cadillac and the Continental Kids, the "house band" at a dance in the movie.
 I included both of their songs since they would obviously stay in the movie no matter what.
 All five songs that I kept from the original album remain in their respective spots on this version of the soundtrack as well.

 Using Billboard charts for the summer of '62, I chose 36 tracks that were the biggest hits of the time to include with the five songs of the original soundtrack.
-Then I tried to match as best I could with theme and/or sound.
+Then I tried to match as best I could with the theme and/or sound.

 To replace the opening track of "Rock Around the Clock" (released in 1954 and a hit in 1955), I needed something energetic and I think the best one of the lot for that purpose is "Shout!
 Shout!
 (Knock Yourself Out)" by Ernie Maresca.
-It might not be as iconic as the Bill Haley song, but I think it makes more sense timewise.
+It might not be as iconic as the Bill Haley song, but I think it makes more sense time-wise.
 The next song on the original soundtrack is "16 Candles," a slow love song from 1958.
 So I replaced it with Bobby Vinton's "Roses are Red," and so on and so on.

 Some changes were easier than others: "Party Doll" is replaced with "Party Lights" and "Crying in the Chapel" is replaced with "She Cried."
 "Goodnight, Well It's Time to Go" is replaced with another goodbye song, "Sealed with a Kiss."
 I thought the best song for the closing credits to replace the Beach Boys' "All Summer Long" was "Let's Dance" by Chris Montez.